openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 The IdP confusion attack reported in [SoK: Single Sign-On Security – An Evaluation of OpenID Connect] is an example of this kind of attack.

 ### 8.4.3 Authorization response parameter injection attack
-This attack occurs when the victim and attacker use the same relying party client.
+This attack occurs when the victim and attacker use the same RP client.
 The attacker is somehow able to capture the authorization code and state from the victim's authorization response and uses them in his own authorization response.